Our Women’s empowerment group doing their ‘chicken dance’

 For a long time we worked truly as a Volunteer charity, for 19-years (1995-2014) no one took a salary.
 The work became overwhelming, time consuming beyond a concept of normal time, travel in two continents; a labor of love turned into a total time vortex.
 People thought we weren’t an official charity either as we didn’t pay a staff.
 The concept of all-volunteer started to backfire.

 S4A has one paid full time staff member who oversees and builds up the team at the start of each project, that staff member oversees the general running of the org.
-We have absolutely zero office expenses (never had) in either America or Kenya.
+We have absolutely zero office expenses to pay for an office (never had) in either America or Kenya.

 A book keeper, and auditors, are hired, and the board oversees all expenditure & approves the budget.
 That is the USA.
-In Africa we have a board who help with the actual projects.
-Our engineer vets the hiring process, and our board selects the Architect and Contractor for each project.
+In Africa, we have a board who help with the actual projects.
+Our engineer vets the hiring process, and our board selects the Architect and Contractor for each project through a vetting process.
 Again the every day running of the show is done by the same one staff member who can work bi-continentally.

 This way we are able to keep the costs extremely low, and we keep our eyes entirely on the work from the actual donation all the way to the implementing at the destination.